Understanding the Web Push API

 Do web push notifications work on both mobile and desktop?

 Yes.
 As long as a user subscribes to notifications on their browser, they’ll receive web push notifications on their device.
 These notifications also work across platforms, including Windows, Android, and Linux.
+The notifications api is used to display notifications on both mobile and desktop devices.

 Do users have to be online to get web push notifications?

 No. The great thing about push notifications is that you can deliver the content when the user reconnects to the internet.
+This is possible because push messaging allows servers to send notifications asynchronously, ensuring messages are delivered even if the user is offline at the time, and are shown once connectivity is restored.

 What happens if a user doesn't interact with a push notification?

-If a user doesn't interact with a push notification, it will remain in their notification center until they clear it or until it expires.
+If a user doesn’t interact with a push notification, it will remain in their notification center until they clear it or until it expires.
 You can set expiration times for notifications to prevent old or irrelevant messages from lingering.
+When a notification expires or can no longer be delivered, the push service removes it.